Vietnamese Street Food Guide: How to Eat Like a Local in Vietnam

 Around lunchtime (11:30 AM to 1 PM), seek out cơm bình dân, casual eateries offering an array of homestyle dishes.
 Simply pick your favorites — from fried eggs and sautéed greens to braised fish and roast pork — and enjoy them over a plate of steaming rice.

 In the evening, between 5 PM and 8 PM, the streets come alive again.
 Sidewalks fill with diners enjoying grilled meats, seafood hotpots, and smoky barbecue.
-A general rule: the more crowded the stall, the better the food.
+A general rule in any Vietnamese Street Food Guide: the more crowded the stall, the better the food.

 street food in vietnam